Prostate Problems Erectile Disfunction

 Clinical PEMF Therapy

-If you choose professional treatment, here's what a typical protocol looks like:
+If you choose professional treatment, here's what a typical protocol might look like based on research parameters:

 Treatment Parameters: